jasonacox/ProtosAI/gpu/README.md

 # GPU support for PyTorch

 Setting up GPU support for AI workloads can be non-trivial.
 If you happen to have an Nvidia GPU, chances are you have GPU support already installed via CUDA.
-If you have an AMD GPU, you are going to need to do some gymanastic to get to work.
+If you have an AMD GPU, you are going to need to do some gymnastics to get it to work.

 I'm going to log some of my adventure here.
 Hopefully this is helpful for anyone else going on this journey.